cycloarcane/NMAPchatterbox/README.md

 **NMAP Chatterbox** is a snippet project focused on utilizing nmap scans and automating the discussion of scan results using a group chat with multiple AI agents specializing in cybersecurity analysis.
 This repository is just a small proof of concept, please look at my other repos for more depth.

+Primarily this demonstrates how you can feed tool data into the front of an LLM powered pipeline.

 ---

 ## How to Contribute